Politics of Poland: Administrative divisions

+Policy

+A 2025 opinion poll in Poland found the most common issues were health care access, security, political instability, and cost of living.

 National security

 Poland's top national security goal is to further integrate with NATO and other west European defense, economic, and political institutions via a modernization and reorganization of its military.
 Polish military doctrine reflects the same defense nature as its NATO partners.

 The combined Polish army consists of ~164,000 active duty personnel and in addition 234,000 reserves.

 In 2009 the Armed Forces transformed into a fully professional organization and compulsory military service was abolished.
 Personnel levels and organization in the different branches are as follows (2004):